 The BigQuery console opens.

-- Click on the + ADD DATA link, then select Explore public datasets.
+Click on the + ADD DATA link, then select Public Datasets.

 Search for "trees" and press Enter.

 Click on the Street Trees tile, then click View Dataset.

 A new tab opens, a new project called bigquery-public-data is added to the Explorer panel:

 bigquery-public-datadoesn't appear to the Explorer panel, then click on + ADD DATA > Star a project > Enter project name (bigquery-public-data) and STAR.

 Task 2.
 Create a reports dataset in BigQuery

 Next you'll create a new dataset called Reports in your project.
 A separate dataset has a couple of benefits: it reduces the amount of data queried by the dashboard, and it removes unnecessary access to your source datasets by users who are only interested in aggregated data.

 Click the three dots next to your Qwiklabs project ID and select Create dataset.

 Name your dataset Reports.